binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-20-scoping.md

 See [part 1] if you want to catch the series from the start.

-[Last time], we disabled word splitting and path expansion.
+[Last time], we disabled path expansion.
 This time, let's discuss variable scoping.

 Bash Scoping
 ------------